 52 Prince St., Nolita

 At McNally, you're greeted by several tables piled high with the latest arrivals and the staff's most recent recommendations, which is a smart place to start.
-The rest of the shop is easy-to-navigate and bustling, plus there's a coffee shop to enjoy your purchases and a self-publishing press should you have the urge.
-We're tempted to join their monthly book clubs, on a variety of themes.
+The rest of the shop is easy to navigate and bustling, plus there's a coffee shop where you can enjoy your purchases and a self-publishing press should you have the urge.
+We're tempted to join the monthly book clubs, on a variety of themes.
 Photo: Yvonne Brooks

 45 Great Jones St., Nolita